Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

 For centuries, people have attempted to adequately describe physical phenomena using mathematical tools.
 However, it was not until the formulation of the first differential equations in the 17th century by Isaac Newton and Gottfried Wilhelm Leibniz and the resulting theory of differential equations that a milestone was reached in the mathematical description of physical phenomena.
 However, for practical relevance, the solution of differential equations have to be computed.
 Hence, algorithms have to be developed that calculate the solution efficiently or at least a sufficient approximation of the solution.

-With the mathematical model of a Turing machine, the model of modern computer, introduced in 1936 by Alan Turing in his seminal paper \cite{Turi37CNAE} another milestone in automating computations reached.
-It was soon postulated and believed that a numerical function is computable by a physical device if and only if it is computable by a Turing machine, known as the Church--Turing Thesis.
-Assuming the correctness of the Church--Turing thesis, a Turing machine could ideally calculate a solution of a differential equation with required precision.
+With the mathematical model of a Turing machine, the model of modern computer, introduced in 1936 by Alan Turing in his seminal paper \cite{Turi37CNAE} another milestone in automating computations was reached.
+It was soon postulated and believed that a numerical function is computable by a physical device if and only if it is computable by a Turing machine, known as the Physical Church--Turing Thesis.
+Assuming the correctness of the Physical Church--Turing thesis, a Turing machine could ideally calculate a solution of a differential equation with required precision.
 However, one had to realize early that Turing machines have theoretical limitations.
-Alan Turing already established in his previously mentioned work that the set of numbers in $\mathbb{R}$ that are computable (henceforth Turing computable) on a digital computer is only countable.
-This, in fact, implies that a real-valued function is, in general, not Turing computable.
-Subsequently, it has also been shown that a certain class of physical processes in, e.g., continuum mechanics, quantum mechanics, plasma physics, general relativity described by the wave equation which are well-posed in the sense of Hadamard\footnote{A problem is well-posed in the sense of Hadamard, if there exists a unique solution to the problem that continuously depends on the input data.}, can not be simulated on a digital computer, see Section \ref{se:literature}.
+Alan Turing already established in his previously mentioned work that the set of numbers in $\mathbb{R}$ that are computable (henceforth Turing computable) on a digital computer is only countable as there are only countably many algorithms.
+Similarly, there are only countably many computable real-valued functions.
+Subsequently, it has also been shown that a certain class of physical processes in, e.g., continuum mechanics, quantum mechanics, plasma physics, general relativity described by the wave equation which, under certain conditions and in the weak formulation, are well-posed in the sense of Hadamard\footnote{A problem is well-posed in the sense of Hadamard, if there exists a unique solution to the problem that continuously depends on the input data.}, cannot be simulated on a digital computer, see Section \ref{se:literature}.
 This is based on the fact that many mathematical operations that are used to calculate solutions to partial differential equations are in general not computable such as the Fourier transform or the differential operator \cite{Ko82NRCC}.
-As a result, any algorithm that requires these mathematical operations in order to calculate the desired function can not guarantee the correctness of the output function.
+As a result, any algorithm that requires these mathematical operations in order to calculate the desired function cannot guarantee the correctness of the output function.

-Despite the fact that the first results on Turing-computability were obtained in the early 80's, this field of research has recently gained more attention as many questions have arisen regarding the limitations of digital computers and the evolution of analog computers.
-The essential question is whether errors in computations on digital computers are numerical in nature or inherent to the Turing machine.
-Whereas the former can be improved, the latter has far-reaching consequences.
-For example, the values of computed signals, temperatures, pressures or other physical quantities are not reliable anymore as they can not be computed or exhibit inherently high (non-polynomial) complexity.
-This implies that there exists no numerical scheme whatsoever that can for all input data compute the solution in polynomial time.